15 best cities for digital nomads

 And if you can't find inspiration in Buenos Aires... go home.
 (I'm only joking).
 But seriously — music, dancing, vast green parks, incredible food, sports, live shows, protests and marches.
 Buenos Aires truly caters for all tastes.

-Make sure to check out Worldpackers work exchange and volunteer programs in Buenos Aires!
+Check out Worldpackers work exchange programs in Buenos Aires!

 3. Chiang Mai, Thailand

 It's back over to Asia for the next one — and to the largest city in northern Thailand!
 Located 700 km north of the capital Bangkok, Chiang Mai is a UNESCO World Heritage site.
 A mix of ancient temples, bustling city and nature, Chiang Mai should definitely stir those creative juices.